 8. Because of the Pope of French Cuisine

-You have probably already heard about the renown French chef Mr Bocuse, who has been dubbed the Pope of French cuisine.
+You’ve probably heard about the chef Mr Bocuse, who has been dubbed the Pope of French cuisine.
 He is an exceptional chef who introduced Lyon to the whole and the world to nouvelle cuisine.
-It is a style of cooking that is characterised by lighter, delicate dishes and an increased focus on the presentation of the food.
+It’s a style of cooking with lighter fare and a focus on presentation.
 You could say he broke the rules of the Lyonnaise bouchons (very heavy meals) – and succeeded.

 9. Because of the quality and number of top restaurants, boulangeries, patisseries and chocolatiers

-More than 1,500 good restaurants, 13 awarded the prestigious Michelin Stars, and the highest numbers of restaurants per inhabitant in France – there’s no shortage of culinary establishments in this gastronomic centre of experimentation and innovation.
-Besides that, there are many authentic places to eat, such as century-old brasseries or the traditional bouchons (traditional Lyonnaise restaurants); a good example is the often full Bouchon des Filles, where you won’t get a menu but the owner will tell you what they serve.
+More than 1,500 good restaurants, 13 with Michelin Stars, and the highest number of restaurants per inhabitant in France.
+There’s no shortage of culinary establishments in this gastronomic center of experimentation and innovation.
+Besides that, there are many authentic places to eat, such as century-old brasseries or the traditional bouchons (traditional Lyonnaise restaurants); a good example is the Bouchon des Filles, where you won’t get a menu but the owner tells you what they serve.
 Outside of the restaurant scence are more Lyonnaise food gems – the dedicated charcuteries, fromageries, chocolatiers, boulangeries, vienniesseniers, cremeries and more.
 Some recommendations include the charcuteries Bonnard and Sabilia, the fromagerie Galland (Croix-Rousse), the tasty boulangerie/patisserie Jocteur, the chocolatier Bernachon, and for eggs, La Crèmerie Lyonnaise.

 10. Because Lyon has Sirha